CoreMedia/feedback-hub-adapter-tutorial/custom_feedback.md

 }
 ```

-The interface does not require the implementation of any method, but we
+The interface does not require the implementation of any methods, but we
 override the `getType` method to have a simpler type name than the actual class name.
 Also, we provide the possibility to add the `FeedbackItem` to a specific collection
 by overriding the `getCollection` method.

 Within our provider or adapter, we can create a new `RecursiveTextFeedbackItem`
-with the text we wont to render:
+with the text we want to render:

 ```java
 RecursiveTextFeedbackItem myItem = new RecursiveTextFeedbackItem("header",
   "The amount of words is counted here");
 ```

-To make this example more interesting, we add the text to the reserved collection `header`
+To make this example more interesting, we add the text to the reserved collection `header`,
 which means that it will be rendered immediately after the title and before the sub tabs.

 ## AS/MXML Implementation

-On the client site, we have to implement the component that should be rendered
+On the client site, we have to implement the component that should render
-for this new `FeedbackItem` type.
+the new `FeedbackItem` type.

-In a first step, we have to implement a sub-component of class `FeedbackItemPanel`:
+First, we have to implement a sub-component of class `FeedbackItemPanel`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>